 5. Mastering multi-site management

 The higher education industry requires a multi-site solution due to the overwhelming number of websites managed by IT professionals.
 An average institution has around 2,000 websites, with the largest having over 50,000.
 This is due to the number of departments and groups within a single institution, each with a different audience, maintenance requirements, and business goals.
-IT professionals have worked with thousands of higher education institution websites, analysing a cross-section of public, private, and large and small schools.
+IT professionals have worked with thousands of higher education institution websites, analyzing a cross-section of public, private, and large and small schools.

 Large school sites, such as the main.edu "flagship" site, are the most important, followed by faculty, research, HR, and foundation sites.
 These sites require significant time and attention, while others, like those for alumni reunions, are less important but still need maintenance.
 Centralizing the management, governance, and deployment of all school sites is crucial for achieving digital excellence and controlling sprawl.
 Without a central mechanism to manage website expenses, schools struggle to drive a coherent and high-impact digital strategy.